pearcej/complex/_sources/CellularAutomatons/ImplementingCAs.rst

 Each time through the loop, we select three elements from ``row``, add them up, compute the parity, and store the result in row ``i``.

 In this example, the lattice is finite, so the first and last cells have only one neighbor.
-To handle this special case, I don’t update the first and last column; they are always 0.
+To handle this special case, we don’t update the first and last column; they are always 0.